 You may choose to working towards a Gold CREST (CREativity in Science and Technology) Award while on your placement.
 This is a nationally recognised scheme to reward Science & Technology project work.
 To achieve a Gold CREST award you must work on a project for 100 hours at a high level of science.
 Nuffield Research Placements usually fulfill the criteria and so you are encouraged to submit your work for an award.

-See The British Science Association website for futher details.
+See The British Science Association website for further details.

 Separate guidance notes on Health and Safety and Insurance are available from Regional Co-ordinators.
 When you complete the Registration Form you will be asked to indicate that you are fully aware of Insurance and Health and Safety issues including appropriate risk assessments.